-Compatibility.
-Is the unit compatible with your furnace?
-Does it provide whole house, single room, or zoned heating?
+- Compatibility: Is the unit compatible with your furnace?
+Does it provide a whole house, a single room, or zoned heating?
 Wired or wireless?

-- Backlight.
-A backlit programmable thermostat is easier to read and make adjustments to in all kinds of lighting conditions.
+- Backligh: A backlit programmable thermostat is easier to read and make adjustments to in all kinds of lighting conditions.